 Calling Taxis with mobile apps

 A safe and popular way to order Taxi and avoid the hassle of making sure they properly used the metre is to order them through your smartphone.
 After registering, you can easily order a taxi as the app gets your location from the phone and shows on the map how many taxis are nearby.
 Once, a taxi is available it will tell how long it will take to reach and you can track the taxi on the map.
 You can read and give reviews of the taxi driver.
-It is already great way to get to know and talk to the drivers.
+It is also great way to get to know and talk to the drivers.

 Request to use the meter